romainrbr/flipchair/GITHUB_CHANGELOG.md

 #### Known Bugs

-* App Icon may sometimes render with less than 0 in height/width causing blank icon to be rendered and crashing ISE on customising icons
+* App Icon may sometimes render with less than 0 in height/width causing blank icon to be rendered and crashing ISE on customising icons -> (31lLEflf)
-* Any Lawnchair settings using IDP will crash the launcher
+* Any Lawnchair settings using IDP will crash the launcher -> Fixed in Lawnchair 16 pE Development 2
-* Icon pack isn't usable
+* Icon pack isn't usable -> (DXo69Qzd)
 * Dynamic icons will not be themed by launcher
 * Full lists: https://trello.com/b/8IdvO81K/pe-lawnchair